 How much do you spend on food per week?

-How’s the internet there?
+What’s the internet like there?

-We’ll be happy to answer them!
+We’d be happy to answer them!